Getting Serious about Change.

 Here’s what you can expect in a weekly session.

-- Individual reporting from each member, a weekly review of successes and challenges
+Individual updates from each member, a weekly review of successes and challenges

-- Group discussion, planning, and assistance with setting goals for each week for new accomplishments and growth
+Group discussion, planning, and assistance with setting intentions for each week for new accomplishments and growth

 Join a Group.
 Find your Path.
 Get Moving.